boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 First up is the context object `RequirementContext` that is passed into a lot of things.
 Aside from the `contextName`, everything may be null.
 In general, grab what you need from the context and then check them all for null.
 Handle those cases appropriately.

+## Terraforming projects
+The `id` field is a file unique identifier.
+Other mods can override a project entirely by providing their own `terraforming_projects.csv` with an entry with the same `id` field.
+This is not the recommended way of modifying a project.
+Check `terraforming_project_mods.csv` and the `Terraforming Projects Mods` section.

+`enable_settings` is a `|` separated list of mod specific setting IDs (`LunaLib`'s `LunaSettings.csv` or vanilla's `settings.json`).
+If the setting is `false`, then this project will not be available.

+`project_type` is where the project should be displayed. `terraforming` projects are shown at the top of the terraforming UI, with `crafting` projects underneath them. `ability` and `industry` projects are used for abilities and industries respectively, and so aren't shown in the terraforming UI.

+`tooltip` is the tooltip shown for the project.
+It's displayed on buttons in the terraforming UI and on the intel message when the project finishes.

+`intel_complete_message` is the message shown when the project completes successfully.

+`requirements` is the requirements for the project to be started.
+It's a JSON Array of JSON Objects with two fields, `requirement_id` is the ID of the requirement from `terraforming_requirements_OR.csv`, `and_then` is a JSON Array of JSON Objects of requirements to be checked only if this requirement is satisfied.
+This means you can have requirements that are only checked if previous requirements are met.
+One example is only checking the nearest planet's owner if the fleet is not in hyperspace.

+`requirements_hidden` is the requirements for the project to be visible.
+Same format as `requirements`.

+`base_project_duration` is the project's duration in days.

+`dynamic_project_duration_modifiers` is a JSON Array of JSON Objects with one field, `modifier_id` is the ID of the modifier from `duration_modifiers.csv`.

+`requirements_stall` and `requirements_reset` are the same format as `requirements`.
+If the requirements are satisfied, then the project is stalled or reset respectively.

+`project_complete_effects` is a JSON Array of JSON Objects with one field, `effect_id` is the ID of the effect from `project_effects.csv`.
+All the effects happen when the project is completed successfully.

+`project_ongoing_effects` is the same format as `project_complete_effects`.
+All the effects happen while the project is ongoing.
+This is primarily used for industry projects.

+`incomplete_message` is the text displayed when the project is not yet complete.

+`incomplete_message_highlights` is a JSON Array of strings of the text to highlight.

 ## Individual requirements
 All requirements in `terraforming_requirement.csv` have 4 required fields.
 The `id` field is what is used to uniquely identify this requirement.
 Mods can overwrite a requirement by providing their own `terraforming_requirement.csv` file with an entry with the same `id` field.